What is Trauma?

-With the ever-increasing awareness of mental health issues, the word “trauma” now comes up in everyday conversations.
+With the ever-increasing awareness of mental health issues, the word “trauma” often comes up in everyday conversations.
 This is definitely a good sign of societal progress.
-However, loose discussions about trauma can cause some to misinterpret their experiences.
-Chalking up all problems to trauma can overwhelm individuals and leave them feeling hopeless and stuck.
-And then, there’s the opposite.
+However, casual discussions about trauma can cause some to misinterpret their experiences.
+Attributing all problems to trauma can overwhelm individuals and leave them feeling hopeless and stuck.
+On the other hand, sometimes there’s the opposite.
 Those who minimize and even deny traumatic experiences can internalize their emotions with equally harmful consequences.

 Trauma is how the human body responds to a highly stressful event or a series of stressful events.
-We are hard-wired to immediately jump into “fight, flight, freeze” in response to a threat, otherwise known as the sympathetic nervous system activation.
+We are hard-wired to “fight, flight, freeze” in response to a threat, otherwise known as the sympathetic nervous system activation.
 More recently, clinicians acknowledge a fourth associated response to interpersonal trauma, referred to as the “fawn/appease” response.
 The fight response occurs when we perceive that the best option for dealing with a threat is to retaliate.
 The flight response occurs when it seems prudent to flee.
 The freeze response is just that.
 When a person becomes shell-shocked, they simply cannot mobilize a viable response.
 And finally, the fawn/appease response occurs when an individual pacifies an attacker by “agreeably” going along with them.
 All of these mechanisms are largely unconscious and animals show very similar responses in the wild.

 Stress Vs. Trauma

 These fight, flight, freeze and fawn responses formed in the human brain during pre-historic evolution for a simple reason – survival.
 They all put stress on the nervous system.
 Consequently, stress is an intense but normal response to situational challenges that life presents, as long as it is short-lived.
 It becomes problematic when it endures for long periods or when the event is so overwhelming that it overrides our ability to recover and move on with a sense of safety or ease.
 The accompanying psychological reactions to chronic stress are difficult to tolerate because they lead individuals to overly activate their flight, fight, freeze, fawn responses.
 This disrupts the nervous system completely, causing dysregulation.
-The main distinction between stress and trauma is that stress is not always traumatic but, trauma is always stressful and harmful.
+Stress is not always traumatic but, trauma is always stressful and harmful.

 Individuals process trauma in different ways.
 What devastates one may hardly stress out another.
 The measure of a person’s resiliency is borne from their upbringing and life experiences, along with their psychological, biological, and socio-cultural make-up.
 Childhood attachment figures and role models can significantly impact the set point of a person’s nervous system.
 Anyone raised in a home with a hostile environment, for example, will likely have a more reactive nervous system, compared to that of a person coming from a harmonious household.